50 Reasons Why You Need an Employee Communications App (2023 Update)

 1. Frontline workers lack access to traditional comms channels like company email and Intranets.
 And these workers make up 80% of the global workforce.

 7. Intranets don’t usually have push notifications.
 Email can’t help but be a push notification.
+But an employee comms app lets you strategically use push notifications, improving the employee experience.

 9. Old-school comms channels don’t have the same control over user permissions that theEMPLOYEEapp does.
-With our communications app, you can empower local leaders to be able to post to the app—and still have complete control over what folders they can post in and to what groups.
+With our app, you can empower local leaders to be able to post to the app—and still have complete control over what folders they can post in and to what groups.

 10. If you make a mistake in an email…there is no easy way to take that back.
-With apps you can quickly and easily edit the content and no one has to know!
+With apps, you can quickly and easily edit the content and no one has to know!

-Better Communication Impacts the Bottom Line
+Better Communication Helps the Bottom Line

 11. Better communication improves employee engagement.